Struggling to get interviews?

 Relevant Coursework: Supply Chain Management, Financial Accounting Strategy and Negotiations

-Bachelor of Science in Supply Chain Management Baruch College, City University of New York, NY
+Bachelor of Science in Supply Chain Management Baruch College, City University of New York, New York, NY

 20XX–20XX